tiantuxu/VStore/README.md

 and visit out [website](https://thexsel.github.io/p/vstore/) for more details.

 ## Overview
-This source code orchestrates VStore's ingestion, storage, retrieval and consumption based on 2 modern computer vision pipelines, [OpenALPR](https://github.com/openalpr/openalpr) and [NoScope](https://github.com/stanford-futuredata/noscope).
+This source code orchestrates VStore's ingestion, storage, retrieval, and consumption based on 2 modern computer vision pipelines, [OpenALPR](https://github.com/openalpr/openalpr) and [NoScope](https://github.com/stanford-futuredata/noscope).
 VStore's configurations, including the derivation of consumption formats, the derivation of storage formats, and data erosion planning are not included.

 ## Build VStore